Seyfert Galaxies as Neutrino Sources: An Outflow$-$Cloud Interaction Perspective: Model Review

-In Seyfert galaxies, the typical outflow velocity is in the range of \( v_0 \simeq 0.03\text{--}0.3c \)~\citep{peretti2023gamma,mizumoto2019kinetic}.
+In Seyfert galaxies, AGNs can produce quasi-isotropic outflows.
+Such AGN-driven winds may originate from accretion disks through multiple launching mechanisms involving thermal, radiative, and magnetic processes~\cite{crenshaw2003mass,ohsuga2014outflow}.
+The typical outflow velocity is in the range of \( v_0 \simeq 0.03\text{--}0.3c \)~\cite{peretti2023gamma,mizumoto2019kinetic}.
+In principle, such outflows can manifest as blue-shifted atomic absorption features in the ultraviolet (UV) to X-ray bands~\cite{veilleux2005galactic,king2015powerful,laha2021ionized}.
+However, direct observations of outflows in Seyfert galaxies are challenging, largely due to obscuration by the thick gas and dust~\cite{garcia2016alma,gamez2022thermal,matt1997hard}.
+Nevertheless, there is observational evidence supporting their existence in some cases, such as the well-studied Seyfert galaxy NGC~4151~\cite{peretti2023gamma}.
 The associated kinetic luminosity is often parameterized as a fraction of the AGN bolometric luminosity, i.e., \( L_{\rm kin} = \eta_k L_{\rm bol} \), where $\eta_{\rm k} \leq 1$.
-In principle, such outflows can manifest as blue-shifted atomic absorption features in the ultraviolet (UV) to X-ray bands~\citep{veilleux2005galactic,king2015powerful,laha2021ionized}.
-However, direct observations of outflows in Seyfert galaxies are challenging, largely due to obscuration by the thick gas and dust~\citep{garcia2016alma,gamez2022thermal,matt1997hard}.
-Nevertheless, there is observational evidence supporting their existence in some cases, such as the well-studied Seyfert galaxy NGC~4151~\citep{peretti2023gamma}.
-These high-speed, quasi-isotropic outflows may collide with the clouds at a distance \( r_0 \)~\citep{wu2022could,2024PhRvD.110d3029W}, generating a bow shock outside the cloud and a cloud shock inside it, with characteristic velocities \( v_0 \) and \( v_{\rm c} \), respectively~\citep{mckee1975interaction}.
-Both shocks are capable of accelerating protons.
-We can connect two shock velocities through the relation $v_{\rm c}\simeq (n_0/n_{\rm c})^{1/2}v_0 $, where $n_0\simeq6.6\times10^{12} \ \eta_{\rm k,-1}L_{\rm bol,45}(\mathcal{R}/15)^{-2}R_{\rm s,12.5}^{-2}(v_0/0.03c)^{-3}\ {\rm cm}^{-3}$ is the outflow number density at $r_0$~\citep{mckee1975interaction,mou2021years}.
-The density ratio \( n_0 / n_{\rm c} \) must be less than unity to prevent the outflows from destroying clouds, this yields \( t_{\rm bs} / t_{\rm cs} \approx (v_{\rm c} / v_0)^2=( n_0 / n_{\rm c}) < 1 \), where $t_{\rm bs}$ and $t_{\rm cs}$ are the acceleration timescale for two shocks respectively~\citep{drury1983introduction}.
-This relation indicates that the bow shock is the dominant acceleration site; thus, we only consider the neutrino and gamma-ray production from the bow shock.
-Particles are continuously accelerated until the cloud shock has swept through the entire cloud; the total duration of the acceleration process is thus set by~\citep{klein1994hydrodynamic}
+These high-speed, quasi-isotropic outflows may collide with the clouds at a distance \( r_0 \)~\cite{wu2022could,2024PhRvD.110d3029W}, generating a bow shock outside the cloud and a cloud shock inside it, with characteristic velocities \( v_0 \) and \( v_{\rm c} \), respectively~\cite{mckee1975interaction}.
+We can connect two shock velocities through the relation $v_{\rm c}\simeq (n_0/n_{\rm c})^{1/2}v_0 $, where $n_0\simeq6.6\times10^{12} \ \eta_{\rm k,-1}L_{\rm bol,45}(\mathcal{R}/15)^{-2}R_{\rm s,12.5}^{-2}(v_0/0.03c)^{-3}\ {\rm cm}^{-3}$ is the outflow number density at $r_0$~\cite{mckee1975interaction,mou2021years}.
+First, we examine whether the shocks are radiation-dominated.
+For the bow shock, the optical depth for Compton scattering of electrons in the upstream is $\tau \sim 6\times10^{-3}\, n_{0,13}\, \delta_9 \ll 1$, while for the cloud shock it is $\tau \sim 6\times10^6\, n_{c,22}\, \delta_9 \gg 1,$ assuming the typical acceleration regions of the bow shock and cloud shock are comparable to the cloud size~\citep{barkov2010gamma,barkov2012interpretation}.
+This indicates that the cloud shock is radiation-dominated and therefore cannot efficiently accelerate particles, while the bow shock is not radiation-dominated.
+In addition, in the upstream region, the ion plasma frequency is $\omega_i \simeq 4\times10^9\, n_{0,13}\ \rm s^{-1},$ while the ion Coulomb frequency is $\omega_{\rm Cou} \simeq 4\times10^{-4}\, n_{0,13}\, T_e^{-2} \left( v_0/0.03c\right)\rm~s^{-1},$ where we assume that the proton velocity is comparable to the shock velocity and that the proton temperature is equal to the electron temperature.
+Since \(\omega_{\rm Cou} \ll \omega_i\), the bow shock is dominated by plasma collective instabilities, making it plausible for the bow shock to accelerate particles via DSA processes~\cite{blandford1987particle,drury1983introduction}.
+Thus, we only consider the neutrino and gamma-ray production from the bow shock in this study.A sketch for our model is shown in Fig.~\ref{fig:sketch}.
+Particles are continuously accelerated until the cloud shock has swept through the entire cloud; the total duration of the acceleration process is thus set by~\cite{klein1994hydrodynamic}